A waveform and time digitization mainboard prototype for the hybrid digital optical module of TRIDENT neutrino experiment: Performance

 \subsection{Charge Measurement}

 A laser source is used to evaluate the performance of the waveform digitization, shown in Figure~\ref{setup}.
 Pulsed laser lights (typical width of 10 ps) are injected into the PMT together with a trigger request into the mainboard.
 The light intensity is controlled with optical filters.
 At each intensity, we measure the charge from a larger number of events.
 We first tune the intensity for SPE calibration.
 The left panel of Figure~\ref{spe} shows the measured charge distribution by integrating the digitized waveform in a fixed time interval around the pulse.
 The pedestal peak exhibits an RMS of 0.06 PE, coming from the integrated electronic noise.
 In contrast, the SPE signal peak shows an RMS of 0.4 PE, dominated by the statistical fluctuations in the PMT gain.
 This indicates that the noise contribution becomes negligible for charge measurements of the PMT's smallest signals, as the SPE resolution is overwhelmingly determined by gain variation.
+At the same intensity, the PMT pulses are recorded by an oscilloscope with a sampling rate of 10 GS/s.
+The noise performance is much better in the oscilloscope, however, the SPE peak is almost the same compared to the mainboard.

 The right panel of Figure~\ref{spe} shows a typical waveform of the SPE signals recorded by the mainboard.
 The intensity of the laser source is then tuned.
 Figure~\ref{highcharge} shows the measured charged distribution and a typical waveform at the largest intensity of the laser source.

-To evaluate the linearity performance of the mainboard, we compare the charge measured from the mainboard with that from an oscilloscope with a sampling rate of 10 GS/s, because the intensity of laser source is not calibrated.
+To evaluate the linearity performance of the mainboard, we compare the charge measured from the mainboard with that from the oscilloscope, because the intensity of laser source is not calibrated.
 Figure~\ref{linearity} shows that our mainboard has good linearity up to 240 PE.
+The data are fitted with a straight line, the obtained R-squared value is 0.999.
+At all light intensities, the relative deviations of the mainboard's measurements compared to the oscilloscope are within 10\%.
+Overall, the mainboard's results are slightly lower.
 For comparison, IceCube collaboration~\cite{IceCube:2023upt} reported a linear dynamic range of 150 PE with their DOM mainboard for the Upgrade experiment.
 IceCube-Gen2 collaboration~\cite{IceCube-Gen2:2023rji} uses dual-readout design for each PMT (high gain with anode and low gain with eighth dynode), achieving a linear dynamic range of 40 PE (high gain) and 2500 PE (low gain).

-\subsection{Timing Measurement}
+\subsection{Timing measurement}